-- 10. The Office of Student Judicial Services within the Dean of Students Office directs the efforts of students and staff members in matters involving student discipline.
+- 10. The Office of Student Judicial Services within the Dean of Students Office directs the efforts of students and staff members in matters involving student discipline and supports the University's mission of guiding students to become more responsible citizens.
 The responsibilities of the Office include: - Determining the disciplinary charges to be filed according to this "Code"; - Interviewing, advising, and assisting parties involved in disciplinary proceedings and arranging for a balanced presentation before the various judicial boards on a timely basis; - c.
 Training and advising the campus judiciary; - d.
 Maintaining all student non-academic disciplinary records; - e.
 Developing procedures for conflict resolution; - f.
-Conducting disciplinary conferences; - Collecting and disseminating research and analysis concerning student conduct; - Resolving cases of student misconduct, including the imposition of sanctions lesser than suspension or expulsion.
+Conducting disciplinary conferences; - Collecting and disseminating research and analysis concerning student conduct; - h.
+Resolving cases of student misconduct, including the imposition of sanctions lesser than suspension or expulsion.